Jaye Muller: Musical career

 If you take all these minorities and put them together, we are the majority and can change everything.
 But we have to use the voice we have.
 We have to say that we want justice.

 Müller released several other solo albums as well as albums in partnership as the duo "Muller and Patton".
 In 2015, Muller released a rock album named Bandages Cover The Looting under the artist name "Count Jaye & The Hard Beats" co-produced by Müller himself and industry veteran Morris D. Temple.
 This was followed up with Count Jaye & The Hard Beats' second release in 2019 named Hippo Russian Pickle Giant Blue Disguise.
 The first single's video of the album for the song "Big TV Star" caused some controversy as it portrayed the mainstream media as "Fake News".
 The album included collaborations by, among others, Adam Marsland, Roger Joseph Manning Jr. of Jellyfish, Nuno Bettencourt of Extreme, and Jack Rieley of the Beach Boys.

-Muller released his third solo album as Count Jaye in late 2022 called You Belong To You on his label Flasher Factory.

-In April 2025 his fourth album Two States of Mind was released also on Flasher Factory.
+Muller released his third solo album as Count Jaye in late 2022 called You Belong To You on his label Flasher Factory, his fourth album Two States of Mind in April 2025 and his fifth studio album Jet Garbage Can in July 2026.

 In 2018, Jaye and his wife, singer Michelle Omba, created the live music venue FLASHER FACTORY in the Philippines, for original music only, with great success.
 In 2020, the FLASHER FACTORY concept was being expanded into a fully fledged live recording studio in the Philippines.